-One reason why people pay so much attention to measures of consumer confidence is because they may provide an early signal of actual household spending.
-Because they are based on surveys, they can be published weeks before the data can be collected from retailers.
-These indices may give early information both about how consumers are feeling and how they may behave in the near future.
+One reason people pay so much attention to measures of consumer confidence is they may help predict actual household spending.
+Because they are based on surveys, they can be published weeks before data can be collected from retailers.

-As a result, the surveys may provide information to allow forecasts that can be used by companies and by central banks to set interest rates.
+As a result, the surveys may provide information that can be used by companies and central banks.
+In the case of central banks, they may use the results to help them decide how to set interest rates.